andrew0x4c/cs378h-quantum/README.md

     python -i quantum.py
     python -i computer.py

+However, one could also use `from quantum import *` or `from computer import *` to use the files in a script.

 I was also informed by a friend that (paraphrasing) this code looks like it was written by a physicist.
 Make of that what you will...

 ## `quantum.py`